the-tcpdump-group/libpcap/INSTALL.md

 length but this results in performance problems since the entire packet is copied to user space.
 If you must run an older version of Solaris, there is a patch available from Sun; ask for bugid 1149065.
-After installing the patch, use "setenv BUFMOD_FIXED" to enable use of bufmod(7).
+After installing the patch, use `setenv BUFMOD_FIXED` to enable use of bufmod(7).
 However, we recommend you run a more current release of Solaris.

-If you use the SPARCompiler, you must be careful to not use the /usr/ucb/cc interface.
+If you use the SPARCompiler, you must be careful to not use the `/usr/ucb/cc` interface.
 If you do, you will get bogus warnings and perhaps errors.
-Either make sure your path has /opt/SUNWspro/bin before /usr/ucb or else:
+Either make sure your path has `/opt/SUNWspro/bin` before `/usr/ucb` or else:

     setenv CC /opt/SUNWspro/bin/cc

 before running configure.
-(You might have to do a "make distclean" if you already ran configure once).
+(You might have to do a `make distclean` if you already ran configure once).

 If you are trying to do packet capture with a FORE ATM card, you may or